matrixgpt/matrix-chatgpt-bot/README.md

 You should not be using this ChatGPT account while the bot is using it, because that browser window may refresh one of your tokens and invalidate the bot's session.

 If your OpenAI account uses Google Auth, you shouldn't encounter any of the more complicated Recaptchas — and can avoid using paid third-party CAPTCHA solving providers.
-To use Google auth, make sure your OpenAI account is using Google and then set IS_GOOGLE_LOGIN to true.
+To use Google auth, make sure your OpenAI account is using Google and then set `OPENAI_LOGIN_TYPE` to `google`.
 You should also note that if your Google account uses 2FA it will not work but there is a workaround detailed [here](https://github.com/transitive-bullshit/chatgpt-api/issues/169#issuecomment-1362206780)

 If you want to get an access token without exposing your password to this bot you can follow [how-to-get-an-access-token-for-element-riot-matrix](https://webapps.stackexchange.com/questions/131056/how-to-get-an-access-token-for-element-riot-matrix).